-- Wash the board with hot water and dish soap.
+Wash the entire surface of the board with hot water and dish soap.

-- Sprinkle coarse salt on the board, then use a cut lemon to scrub the board and cover all surfaces, including the sides and corners.
+Sprinkle coarse salt on the board, then cut a lemon in half and use it to scrub the board and cover all surfaces, including the sides and corners.

 NEVER SKIP THE AIR DRYING